 Consider one of the biggest disruptions for transportation: the rise of connected vehicles that communicate with each other, accompanied by IoT and smart infrastructure.
 Over the next five years, the state transportation department might need to reconstruct its work (and jobs as a result) to keep pace with user needs and the changing transportation landscape.
 For example:

 Some of these changes to work would have downstream effects on the workforce (see figure 9) in terms of new skill sets as well as career paths and jobs that might be created.
 These future jobs can be envisioned and expanded (see figure 10).

 Historically, law enforcement investigations were driven by the information an agency had access to.
 We’ve all seen the detective from TV and films transfixed on an evidence board—a collage of information, photographs, newspaper clippings, notes and other scattered nuggets—piecing together clues to build a picture of the crime.

 Today investigators increasingly go to their computer screens to find answers.
 But they often encounter a massive, seemingly impenetrable wall of data.
 For example, in one year alone, a single FBI investigation collected six petabytes of data—the equivalent of more than 120 million filing cabinets filled with paper.15

-In the future, investigators will rely on new data tools to more rapidly find data, allowing them to spend most of their time analyzing it.
-AI, open source data management tools, predictive analytics solutions, and social media mining capabilities are helping many investigators make sense out of mountains of data.
-New tools can help connect information in new ways and identify where key information is lacking, new sources can provide access to reams of data, and new partnerships can help make the optimize use of the data.
+In the future, investigators will rely on new data tools to more rapidly find data, allowing them to spend most of their time analysing it.
+AI, open source data management tools, predictive analytics solutions and social media mining capabilities are helping many investigators make sense out of mountains of data.
+New tools can help connect information in new ways and identify where key information is lacking, new sources can provide access to reams of data and new partnerships can help make the optimise use of the data.

 So, what might investigators of the future do differently?
 They might: